cbrummitt/Rocket_token_tutorial/README.md

 You can use Rocket.Chat in your web browser; just enter `http://<server-name>.rocket.chat` in your web broswer, where `<server-name>` is the name of the server that was sent to you in an email.

 You can also use Rocket.Chat in an app.
-Here's how.
+Here's how:

 1. [:arrow_down: Download Rocket.Chat](https://rocket.chat/download) on as many devices as you want (Android, iOS, Mac, Windows, Linux).
 2. Open the app and **enter the server name** that we sent to you via email.
 The server name looks like `<server-name>.rocket.chat`.
 (Note that `https://<server-name>.rocket.chat` works, too.)
 Press <kbd>CONNECT</kbd>.
 3. If you haven't already registered on your Rocket.Chat server, then create a **username and password**: